jowsingchue/priceseeker/readme.md

 cd priceseeker
 php artisan serve
 ```
-The site will be available at [http://localhost:8000](http://localhost:8000)
+Then the site will be available at [http://localhost:8000](http://localhost:8000)

 ### Note